connext/monorepo/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Enhancement request
+name: Enhancement
 about: This is intentional new work.
 We want to intentionally add, improve, optimize something.
-title: As a [dev user / end user / router], I want ABC in order to XYZ
+title: As a [dev user / end user / router], I want ___ in order to ___
-labels: Enhancement
+labels: "enhancement \U0001F9D8"
-assignees: ""
+assignees: ''

 ---

 ## Problem